kpoppel/homeassistant-novafos/README.md

 The `novafos`component is a Home Assistant custom component for monitoring your water metering data from Novafos (via KMD)

-*This version 1.x is not backwards compatible with the 0.x versions.
-If you use 0.x versions and is happy with this do not update before reading this README.
-Please remove the integration and add it again after updating.
-I recommend to try out this version in a test instance of Home Assistant first bevore deciding to upgrade.*

-*If something stops working, downgrade and file a bug.*

 ## Installation
 ---
 ### Manual Installation